 What is a receding hairline?

-Most common in men, a receding hairline begins anytime after they have completed puberty.
+Most common in men, a receding hairline begins anytime after puberty.
 A receding hairline is most common around the temples, with thinning of these areas noticeable in most men as they move towards 40 years of age.
 From here, hair begins thinning up towards the top of the head.

 Receding hairline causes

 Studies show that around 50% of men will experience hair loss by the time they reach their 50’s.
 Some men may even notice early onset receding as soon as they finish puberty.
 In most cases, hairline recession is caused by a condition called male pattern baldness.
 The hormone DHT (dihydrotestosterone) causes the hair in the hairline and temples to thin and fall out.

 For some men this can also affect the crown and a receding hairline can meet a balding crown in the middle making the subject completely bald.
 The extent to which a hairline can recede is graded by the Norwood Scale; a visual representation is depicted below:

 People experience a range of severities in their hair recession over different stages of their life.
 Most men who suffer from a receding hairline will experience it by the time they reach 40 years old.

 It must be noted that hair loss does not follow a specific blueprint as individuals experience hair loss at different rates in contrasting areas.
 That being said, for a large proportion of the population, male pattern baldness can progress in some patterned visible steps.

 It is not uncommon for one’s receding hairline to appear uneven at first, over time this will develop into a distinct M shape.
 Following on from this, other areas of the head begin to bald, usually the top or back of the head in the crown.
 Over time, these areas will merge, leaving a distinct horse shoe shape around the side and back of the head, not too dissimilar to Friar Tuck from Robinhood.
 This is the end stage of male pattern baldness and is categorised as a level 7 on the Norwood scale.